Overview

 Read moreImmerse yourself in vibrant colours and Mexican Flair!
 Join Tlatoani’s hands-on workshops where culture, creativity and community come alive.

-Read moreExplore creativity in a welcoming, inclusive space with Art Therapist Sarah Sivaraman in this very special one-hour workshop.
+Read moreExplore creativity in a relaxed and inclusive space in this special one-hour workshop, inspired by the emotion and power of music.

 Read more